mozilla-l10n/localizer-documentation/webprojects/mdn.md

 * The [site user interface](https://developer.mozilla.org/) (or UI) strings that appear on almost all MDN pages to frame the main article content and provide navigation and user controls.
 * The main body of [MDN pages](https://developer.mozilla.org/docs/MDN/Contribute/Localize/Translating_pages) consists of references, guides, and tutorial articles.
 Localization is done directly on the web.
 * [Macro strings](https://github.com/mdn/kumascript/tree/master/macros) are the output by macro templates that construct certain kinds of navigation, messages, or generated structures.
-The strings currently live on GitHub, and changes can be done through pull requests or PR.
+The strings currently live on GitHub, and changes can be done through pull requests.

 This document only covers the UI portion localizable in Pontoon.